 ByteDance is the Chinese version of Facebook.
 It was launched in 2012 in Beijing.
 It has chat apps and news apps.
-After acquiring an AI company, it jumped onto the video sharing bandwagon.
-In 2015, it launched a Chinese video app called ‘Douyin’ that was a great hit.
+After acquiring an AI company, it jumped onto the video-sharing bandwagon.
+In 2015, it launched a Chinese video app called ‘Douyin’, which was a great hit.

-In 2017, the concept of Douyin was taken further in the form of TikTok.
-But there was already a lot of competition.
-Musical.ly, a video sharing app, was already in the market.
-ByteDance soon acquired it and merged Musical,ly’s user base with TikTok.
-In December 2017, the deal was closed with at $1 billion dollars.
+In 2017, the concept of Douyin was taken further in the form of TikTok, when there was already a lot of competition from Musical.ly, a video sharing app, which was already there at that time in the market.
+However, ByteDance soon acquired it and merged Musical,ly’s userbase with TikTok.
+In December 2017, the deal was closed at $1 billion dollars.

 How TikTok works?

 TikTok uses AI at its core.
 The algorithm it adopts is rumoured to be more powerful than the ones used in other social media platforms.
 It uses your video viewing history to populate relevant videos feed in “For You”.
 In this app, personalization is at its peak.
-If you watch these 15-sec videos completely, then this AI feature serves with you more associated content.
+If you watch these 15-sec videos completely, then its AI feature will serve you with more associated content.

 The more you converse with it, the more it gets trained to provide your personalized feed.
-It is different from other platforms because they just show you recommended videos or posts based on your recent activity.
-What’s interesting is that ByteDance has a different version of TikTok for the Chinese users whereas a different version for rest of the world, Douyin.
+It is different from other platforms because it just shows you recommended videos or posts based on your recent activity.
+What’s interesting is that ByteDance has a different version of TikTok for Chinese users whereas a different version for the rest of the world, Douyin.
 It generates revenue in a pattern similar to that of other social media apps.

 According to some reports, an average user spends nearly 52 minutes on TikTok.
 With over a billion users and reportedly available in 150 countries and counting, the platform for short-form mobile videos has left other social media platforms way behind.
 It has 1.5 billion registered users with the maximum users lying in the 15-25 age group.

-The gigantic user base has almost equal sex ratio.
+The gigantic userbase has an almost equal sex ratio.
 54 % of TikTok users are males and 46% are female.
-Currently, TikTok is the most valuable start-up in the world with a valuation of $75 billion dollars.
 The visionary Softbank fund has always invested in startups that have worn the crown of most valuable entrepreneurial ventures.

 TikTok is used by many Asian countries like Cambodia, Japan, Indonesia, Malaysia, Thailand, and Vietnam, etc. TikTok strongly influences the lower and middle classes of China and India.
-TikTok has 27% of its user base from India with whopping 190 million users.
-Indian users spent over 5.5 billion hours on TikTok in 2019.
-Major credit goes to Jio internet services which gave Indians instant access to these 15-sec videos with the ability to upload similar videos.
+TikTok has recorded that around 43% of the new users of the app are from India.
+The app amassed a whopping 200 million+ users from India before being banned.
+Besides, it has also been seen that the Indian users spent over 5.5 billion hours on TikTok in 2019, according to the available data.
+A major credit surely goes to Jio internet services, which gave Indians instant access to these 15-sec videos with the ability to upload similar videos.
 The growing segment of influencers grew has a lot to do with TikTok.

 How does TikTok Make Money?

 TikTok is available in 155 countries.
-It’s also available in 75 languages that helps to attract these many users.
+It’s also available in 75 languages, which helps to attract these many users.
 TikTok is the most downloaded app on the Apple App Store, with 33 million downloads in a single quarter of 2019.
 The app strongly beats out all other social media giants like YouTube, Instagram, WhatsApp, and Facebook Messenger, which round out the top five.
-These number of downloads help earn the revenue.
+These numbers of downloads help earn the revenue.

 TikTok offers in-app purchases of coins, starting from 100 for $0.99 and leveling up to 10,000 for $99.99.
 Users can give coins to their favorite creators, who can in turn exchange them for digital gifts.
 Mobile intelligence firm Sensor Tower reported that TikTok users worldwide spent $3.5 million on in-app purchases during the month of October 2018, which is nearly four times what they did in October 2017.

-TikTok now enjoys a monopoly in the micro video sharing market.
-It’s also expanding to news industry.
-It recently bought a French news company and has stake in US based news agencies.
+TikTok now enjoys a monopoly in the micro video-sharing market.
+It’s also expanding to the news industry.
+It recently bought a French news company and has a stake in US-based news agencies.
 The use of AI is extremely high in TikTok’s initiatives.
-It uses an AI tool which collects various news clips and prepares articles in few seconds.
+It uses an AI tool that collects various news clips and prepares articles in a few seconds.

 Challenges Faced by TikTok

-Though TikTok has monopoly, the journey till date hasn’t been smooth for TikTok.
-It had to pay $5.7 billion dollars for violating children privacy in US.
+Though TikTok has a monopoly, the journey to date hasn’t been smooth for TikTok.
+It had to pay $5.7 billion dollars for violating children's privacy in the US.
 India also banned this app for a few days.
 Mark Zuckerberg spoke about TikTok and its dominancy in US and other countries.
 He expressed concerns about the privacy of users of TikTok.